Dublin's Barkley Square: 1964–1965 homes & subdivision history

 The original Briarcliff model today.

-7. The New Englander - bedrooms, 2.5 bathrooms, 1,610 sq. ft.
-Added soon after initial opening.
-This home had it all.
-From an oversized garage to a convertible bedroom with a retractable room divider.
+Current photo of The New Englander model home, featuring 5 bedrooms, 2.5 bathrooms, and 1,610 square feet.
+Added soon after the initial opening, this home includes an oversized garage and a convertible bedroom with a retractable room divider, offering versatile living space for families.

 The original New Englander model today (remodeled).